deeptischauhan/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
+**The following code aggregates the number of steps taken according to the date and draws a histogram using base plotting system.
+Further it prints the mean and median of the steps taken per day. **

 ```r
         activity_steps_day <- aggregate(steps ~ date, data = activity_data, FUN = sum, na.rm = TRUE)